Rakeela/dragora-notes/2022-04-27-Two-Hundred-and-Forty-Third.md

 This thought reminds me, while I was on the bus this morning I wondered if comedy relies on risk.
 Are there people whose attention is held by the risk-taking involved in humor?
 The ones who are very rude are very awful and easily bored, but perhaps the comedic risk-takers who are only very slightly rude are very good.

 ---
+It is emotionally difficult to read about a scientist named Dumas ridiculing his former student in scientific journals.
+Dumas?
+Really?
+Yes, of course dumbass ridicules his student.

+His student was wrong btw.
+His rivals were wrong, too.
+Science suffers from a fascinating historical epidemic of wrongness.
+It's from this book about chemistry that I'm reading to pass a moment of time in class when the slides are not proceeding and no study check is on the board.

+Modern scientists seem more respectful than historical scientists.
+They respect wrongness more even as they suffer from it less.
+I wonder what changed.
+In many sectors, society seems to have become more rude, but modern scientists seem to have become polite without being uptight.

+---
+I wonder if I should put the workspace file into an ignore list.
+I want different computers that access this archive to have different workspaces.
+Discarding the changes all the time is kind of annoying.

+---
 Back to [[day-post-archive]]